TruSat/trusat-learn/docs/proof-of-sat.md

 ## III.D.
 Data Inputs and Outputs

 With its v0.1 release, TruSat will securely store visual position observations, which are fed into the Proof of Satellite engine to generate satellite ephemeris, to be distributed in the two-line element (“TLE”) format.
-To support the workflow, the catalog will also contain basic contextual information retrieved from public sources and well as information required to uniquely identify user accounts, their observation locations, and user performance data to support the automated generation of satellite ephemeris from updated observations.
+To support the workflow, the catalog will also contain basic contextual information retrieved from public sources <small>7</small> as well as information required to uniquely identify user accounts, their observation locations, and user performance data to support the automated generation of satellite ephemeris from updated observations.

-In its initial release, TruSat will accept observations in IOD, UK or RDE Positional Observation reporting formats32, although the “COSPARsite” identifying the user observation location in these records will still need to be coordinated through the Seesat-L mailing list until alternative standards can be vetted and established.
+In its initial release, TruSat will accept observations in IOD, UK or RDE Positional Observation reporting formats <small>8</small>, although the “COSPARsite” identifying the user observation location in these records will still need to be coordinated through the Seesat-L mailing list until alternative standards can be vetted and established.

 Early in our post-initial-release roadmap we anticipate being able to accept TLEs from satellite operators and operator derived state vectors with associated documentation on coordinate frame and time reference.
-Should the experiment of TruSat be successful, we anticipate being able to expand observations to includeradio-doppler measurements such as those made by the SatNOGS33network.
+Should the experiment of TruSat be successful, we anticipate being able to expand observations to includeradio-doppler measurements such as those made by the SatNOGS <small>9</small> network.

 Future releases may place greater weight on observations that are accompanied with their raw observation data, to allow third-party verification of the observation result.
 Other developments in the roadmap are anticipated to enable basic information about the object’s optical properties, including visual magnitude, and related measurements.
 Additionally, an active community of radio-frequency observers of satellite may provide for additional opportunities to verify satellite orbits, provide data about their RF emissions, or provide insight into objects which cannot be visually measured.

 TruSat will not pull data direction from Space-Track.org or any other source that imposes restrictions on use of the data.

-Predictions in the catalog will be represented in Two Line Element (TLE)34sets, the defacto standard by which the parameters describing a satellite orbit can be shared.
+Predictions in the catalog will be represented in Two Line Element (TLE) <small>10</small> sets, the defacto standard by which the parameters describing a satellite orbit can be shared.
 The format, originally developed during the punch-cardera of computing, is a fixed-field, fixed width partially encoded format for storage efficiency, and has been produced by NORAD for most objects since its establishment.
 A TLE can be used by the SGP family of orbit propagators to provide reasonably accurate position and velocity of a satellite for a given time.
 As a TLE is an approximation of the orbit, they are designed to be most accurate near an “epoch” (akin to a manufacture date), and become progressively less reliable the farther away from this date the estimate is used, owing to atmospheric effects, gravitational and other small perturbation, and the approximations of the SGP model itself.

 Because of their ubiquitous use, TruSat project will produce predictions in compliance with this standard, and be prepared to follow, and potentially lead in efforts to modernize the format and its use.

 ## III.E.
 Tuning the Proof of Satellite Engine

-For visual position observations, TruSatis building on the 25 years of publicly available work from the all-volunteer SeeSat Visual Satellite Observer organization35.
+For visual position observations, TruSatis building on the 25 years of publicly available work from the all-volunteer SeeSat Visual Satellite Observer organization <small>11</small>.
 The SeeSat website contains extensive information about the hobby of visual satellite observation, including techniques for finding faint objects, making positional observations, as well as characterizing the visual brightness and time-varying visual properties.
 The SeeSat community is notable for distributing TLEs for satellites which are not available in the public US STRATCOM satellite catalog, typically classified satellites, operated by the United States and its allies.

 The archive of SeeSat data supplied a rich source of data to “train” and tune the Proof of Satellite engine ahead of its initial release.
-For 25 years, SeeSatusers have distributed their visual position observations in one of three machine-readable positional observation reporting formats36.
-The ConsenSys Space team has recovered and organized nearly 400,000 individual observations contributed by this community since December, 1998.
+For 25 years, SeeSatusers have distributed their visual position observations in one of three machine-readable positional observation reporting formats. <small>12</small> The ConsenSys Space team has recovered and organized nearly 400,000 individual observations contributed by this community since December, 1998.
 Each of the observation data points include information about the apparent sky-location of a known satellite, and the time the observation was made.
 Additionally, reference information is available about the observer, their location, and the ability to describe observing conditions and the estimated accuracy of the measurement.

 This data corpus was an invaluable resource in testing algorithms to support the Proof of Satellite engine, as well as explore UI/UX features to support and grow the community making these observations.
 Starting TruSat with a “25 year history” of user performance is also a benefit which we hope can continue to serve the Seesat community.